 1. Monet’s Garden at Giverny, France (Featured)

-Claude Monet’s gardens at Giverny were both the creation and inspiration of the world’s most famous Impressionist artist.
+Claude Monet’s Gardens at Giverny is both the creation and inspiration of the world’s most famous Impressionist artist.
 It seems fitting to have one of the most beautiful paintings, be one of the most beautiful gardens.

 The garden has two parts, divided by a railway line, under which an access tunnel has been built.
 The Clos Normand flower garden is in front of the charming farmhouse, while the Water Garden was Monet’s personal labor of love.

 Monet bought the piece of land across the railway line from his home and converted a small stream into the famous water garden based on prints of Japanese gardens.
 Here you will find the Japanese bridge loaded with wisteria and the waterlilies that Monet was to paint for over 20 years.